arantzardzm/github-searcher-backend/README.md

 ## Github Searcher Backend
 This project contains the backend for the Github Search Application.
 This server contains two RESTful APIs.
-One retrieves Github information and the other one clears the redis server cache:
+One retrieves Github information and the other one clears the redis-server cache:
 ```
 /api/search
 /api/clear-cache